 Now that we’ve finally said farewell to January, the longest month ever, I’m attempting this again.
 I’ve really missed my outdoor therapy and being creative on my blog and other channels.
 I lost motivation, time and energy to be creative the past year, as you can see with a lack of blog posts.

 Fatigue, achy joints and other health issues stopped me from doing what I need and love.
 At one point I was struggling to get through each day, week, month, for even just the basic things.
 My battery was running on low most days and sometimes wouldn’t recharge.
 When you’re juggling too much something has to drop.

 The winter months are more difficult to get motivated with darkness falling so early, don’t you think?
 It’s dark here in Ayrshire about 5pm at the moment.
-The only good thing about this is sometimes we get see the most beautiful sunsets and skies when driving home from work.
+One good thing about this is sometimes we get see the most beautiful sunsets and skies when driving home from work.
 A sunset always makes me smile.

 I thought this year I’d try walking regularly again and see if I can keep it up.
 A small hill to start the new year I thought.
 Somewhere that’s not too far away to travel.

 Last year you might remember I hiked Conic Hill at Loch Lomond on New Year’s day.
 It was so busy with people doing the same thing.
 This New Year’s Day I chose a small hill called Cornish Hill (158m) in the Galloway Forest Park, Ayrshire.
 It was Hogmanay we ventured out though, 31 December 2019.
 This was the only day over the festive holidays that was forecast sunshine all day.